We may earn revenue from the products available on this page and participate in affiliate programs. Learn More ›

 - Front tether attachment gets in the way

-The Black Diamond Zone, a rock climbing harness, is designed with the idea that users are expected to fall in this harness.
+This is an extremely easy to use rock climbing harness that easily carries and supports hunters in a seated position after an arrested fall.
+The Black Diamond Zone is designed with the idea that users (climbers) are expected to fall in this harness.
 It is also designed for self-rescue, since rock climbers are often not easily accessible to rescuers.
 One of the reasons that full-body safety harnesses are recommended often for hunters is that it would be impossible for a hunter to fall out of a full-body harness if all the straps are fastened properly.
 Properly worn, the rock climbing harness provides almost as much security.
 Remember that rock climbers, unlike deer hunters, plan to fall and may be in unusual postures when they do so and count on these harnesses for survival.

 Although the front attachment of the tether for rock harnesses could get in the way, the big advantage of this attachment point is that self-rescue becomes far easier after an arrested fall.
 Since this is a “sit” harness, hanging in these harnesses is much more comfortable than the full-body harness.
 Because you sit in this harness while suspended, unlike hanging in a full-body harness, the risk of suspension trauma is low.